 The 3 pillars of information Security: Confidentiality, Integrity, Availability.
 Types of Control: Physical, technical, procedural/organisational, personal.
 Role and function of info sec policy.
 Examples of policies: e.g. acceptable use, password policy.

 Threats, vulnerabilities, risks.
 The threat landscape.
 The risk management life cycle: assessing and handling risk.
 Security economics

 Security audit and testing Understanding audit-ability, audit processes.
 The ISO 27000 series and related standards such as ISO 9000, ISO 14000

 4 Data, storage and security

 Modern data storage and backup technologies.
-Database Hardening, Access controls, discovering and assessing intrusions.
+Access controls, discovering and assessing intrusions.
 Disaster planning and disaster recovery.
-The Data Protection Act and legal issues involved in backing up and storing data.
 Backup of cloud based systems and the associated security and privacy issues.

 5 Cryptography and hashing